aidan-mcbride/bread-app/README.md

 Bread app is a tool that allows you to easily record experiments in bread in a more-or-less scientific way, and to visualize how different ingredients and procedures interact with each-other.

+#### Features

+**recipes api**
+* Add new recipes to the database
+* Update recipes in DB
+* Delete recipes from DB
+* Query recipes on various parameters:
+	* by ingredients in that recipe
+	* by creator
+	* by rating
+	* etc.

+**users api**
+*While by design the application will only have one user, I want to include a total authentication flow - for practice.*
+* Create new users securely
+	* hash passwords
+* Login and log out with tokens

 #### Stack

 ##### Front-End